meedan/check/README.md

 ## Troubleshooting

-- If you're using VirtualBox on Mac OS X, and cannot reach the server locally (e.g. localhost:3333 fails), you might need to set up port forwards (e.g. host 3333 to guest 3333) on the VirtualBox VM:
+- On Mac OS X, the very first `docker-compose up` currently fails because `check-web` does not correctly install and build itself.
+Until this is resolved, you need to run `docker-compose run web npm i && docker-compose run web npm run build` prior to spinning up the app.

-0. Run `docker ps` to see the necessary ports
+- If you're using VirtualBox on Mac OS X, and cannot reach some services locally (e.g. `localhost:3333` fails), you might need to set up port forwards on the VirtualBox VM:

 0. Open VirtualBox.app (can also do on command line)
 0. Select the running VM and click "Settings" in the main window toolbar
 0. Click "Network" and "Port Forwarding"

-- On Mac OS X, the very first `docker-compose up` currently fails because `check-web` does not correctly install and build itself.
-Until this is resolved, you need to run `docker-compose run web npm i && docker-compose run web npm run build` prior to spinning up the app.
+0. Add the relevant port forwarding rules (e.g. `host:3333` => `guest:3333`)